The Oregon Health Plan (OHP) is open to more Oregon adults in 2014. You may qualify for OHP even if you’ve been denied in the past.

 Am I eligible?

 Qualification for OHP is based on residency, income, and/or those who are elderly, sight impaired, disabled, pregnant or receiving Temporary Assistance for Needy Families (TANF) benefits.
 Individuals who want to apply for OHP should always submit a completed application to see if they qualify.
-Starting January 1, 2014, OHP is opening to more low-income adults.
-You may qualify for OHP starting in January, even if you've been denied in the past.
+OHP is opening to more low-income adults in 2014.
+You may qualify for OHP, even if you've been denied in the past.

 Does OHP cover preventive services?